jemimaabu/minimalism-is-art/README.md

 A minimalist website built with React and Typesecript, using a CSS grid layout.

-Can be viewed at [Minimalism is art website](https://minimalism-is-art.herokuapp.com).
+Can be viewed at [Minimalism Is Art](https://minimalism-is-art.herokuapp.com).